Columbia River Basin Restoration (CRBR) Program

 Length and Time Phasing of Assistance

 The estimated project period for awards resulting from this solicitation is 24 months.
-The projects are expected to begin on April 1, 2020, with an expected project completion date of March 30, 2022.
+Projects funded with Infrastructure Investment and Jobs Act will be awarded in FY2023 and the project periods will be for two-five years.
 Assistance will be disbursed in accordance with the terms specified in the assistance agreement.
 Typically, assistance recipients draw funds at either monthly or quarterly intervals based on their incurred costs.

 Who do I contact about this opportunity?